josh-white-278/zephyr-pub-sub/README.md

 Messages are allocated from an allocator and track which allocator they belong to via an allocator id.
 Internally a list of allocators is maintained and the allocator id provides the index into the list for the allocator.
-Therefore an allocator must be added before messages can be allocated from it so that its allocator id can be set correctly.
+A message allocator can be defined statically, for example using 'PUB_SUB_MEM_SLAB_ALLOCATOR_DEFINE_STATIC'.
+Statically defined allocators use a linker section to create the list of allocators for tracking purposes.
+Runtime allocators can also be used with the caveat that the allocator must be added to the runtime list of allocators before any messages are allocated from it.
+Adding the allocator assigns it an allocator id and without a valid allocator id messages can not be released back to the correct allocator.

 #### Supported allocator backends